Interstate 174 South Carolina

 - "The North Myrtle Beach Connector as Interstate Highway I-174.

-Interstate 174, meanwhile, had exactly the same language in both bills, so it is anticipated to remain once the House and Senate agree to a compromise for this bill.
+Interstate 174 had exactly the same language in both bills, so it was anticipated to remain once the House and Senate agreed to a compromise for this bill.

 Between January 2003 and March 2004, South Carolina Bill 3462 was negotiated and deliberated between the state House of Representatives and Senate, but it was not approved and made into law.
-As a result, the resolution of support for Interstate 174 is currently on hold.
-Nevertheless, according to Myrtle Beach Online, the construction of the North Myrtle Beach Connector (Future Interstate 174) was to commence in early 2005.
-Even so, politics have governed the development of this road.
-The mayor of North Myrtle Beach was "insulted" by a low offer for a portion of her land that is in the path of Future Interstate 174.5 Nevertheless, land acquisition and project construction remained on schedule with completion anticipated by late Summer 2009,6.
+As a result, the resolution of support for Interstate 174 was stymied.
+Nevertheless, according to Myrtle Beach Online, the construction of the North Myrtle Beach Connector was to commence in early 2005.
+Even so, politics governed the development of this road.
+The mayor of North Myrtle Beach was "insulted" by a low offer for a portion of her land that was in the path of new roadway.5 Nevertheless, land acquisition and project construction remained on schedule with completion anticipated by late Summer 2009,6.

 Northern Terminus - S.C.
 31 (Carolina Bays Parkway) and S.C.
 90 - North Myrtle Beach, South Carolina

 |The diamond interchange joining S.C.
 31 (Carolina Bays Parkway) with Robert Edge Parkway lies just east of the North Myrtle Beach Sports Complex and south of S.C.
 90 at Champion Boulevard.